-A clogged mower deck not only causes a loss of power, it also creates a bad cut because it restricts air movement under the deck.
+A clogged mower deck not only causes a loss of power, but it also creates a bad cut because it restricts air movement under the deck.

-A dull mower blade can further magnify the power loss your experience when, not only does the engine need to turn blades into a deck packed full of debris, but it now how to turn dull blades through this debris.
+A dull mower blade can further magnify the power loss you experience when not only does the engine need to turn blades into a deck packed full of debris, but it now how to turn dull blades through this debris.

 Remove your mower blades and sharpen the blades using this guide for your push mower blades.
 Mower blades need to be sharpened at least after every 25 hours of use.
 They may need to be sharpened more frequently when using your mower in sandy or gravel conditions.

 Performing routine maintenance on your push lawn mower and checking your engine oil before you mow can prevent engine problems that cause a loss of power.

 If none of the items above solve your power loss problem, take your mower to the local small engine mechanic to be looked at.
 There are internal engine problems that are hard for the homeowner to diagnose without the proper engine tools to accurately perform tests on the engine.